James Crumbley, who bought gun used by son to kill 4 students, guilty of manslaughter in Michigan

 Ethan later pulled the Sig Sauer from his backpack and began shooting that same day, killing Justin Shilling, 17; Madisyn Baldwin, 17; Hana St. Juliana, 14; and Tate Myre, 16.
 No one had checked the bag, though a school administrator had joked about its heaviness.

-“James Crumbley is not on trial for what his son did,” prosecutor Karen McDonald told the jury.
+“James Crumbley is not on trial for what his son did,” McDonald told the jury Wednesday.
 “James Crumbley is on trial for what he did and for what he didn’t do.”

 He “doesn’t get a pass because somebody else” actually pulled the trigger, she said.